JJGriffin/Power-Fx-From-Novice-To-Ninja/Lab0-ConfigureLabEnvironment.md

 ## Exercise 5: Setup a Publisher and Solution as the environment default

-1. Open a new browser tab and navigate to the [Power Apps Maker Portal](https://make.powerapps.com).
-Sign in using the same credentials used to create the developer environment in Exercise 1, if prompted.
+1. Navigate back to the [Power Apps Maker Portal](https://make.powerapps.com) tab that you left opened at the end of Exercise 1; otherwise, open a new browser tab and navigate there now.
+Sign-in again if prompted using your lab credentials.
 2. In the **Power Apps Maker Portal**, click on **Solutions** from the left-hand navigation menu:

     ![](Images/Lab0-ConfigureLabEnvironment/E5_1.png)